CloudBoltSoftware/terraform-provider-cloudbolt/docs/data-sources/blueprint_ref.md

 ### Optional

-- `id` (String) The global id of a CloudBolt Blueprint, if "name" not provided
+- `id` (String) The global id of a CloudBolt Blueprint, required if "name" not provided
-- `name` (String) The name of a CloudBolt Blueprint, if "id" not provided
+- `name` (String) The name of a CloudBolt Blueprint, required if "id" not provided

 ### Read-Only